-- Leakage risk for cropland displacement is based on a default rate developed by Murray et al (Greenhouse Gas Mitigation Potential in U.S. Forestry and Agriculture, USEPA, 2005). - Grazing activity will not be affected if canopy cover associated with reforestation remains below 30%. - •Grazing activity is displaced proportionally with canopy cover increases above 30%. - Demand for crops is inelastic. - •"Commercially viable" is defined here as profitable either without subsidies or with a reliable, long-termed sustained form of subsidies.
+- Leakage risk for cropland displacement is based on a default rate developed by Murray et al (Greenhouse Gas Mitigation Potential in U.S. Forestry and Agriculture, USEPA, 2005). - •Grazing activity will not be affected if canopy cover associated with reforestation remains below 30%. - Grazing activity is displaced proportionally with canopy cover increases above 30%. - Demand for crops is inelastic. - •"Commercially viable" is defined here as profitable either without subsidies or with a reliable, long-termed sustained form of subsidies.
 The assessment of commercially viable shall be determined by analysis of comparable practices within the assessment area on comparable conditions (slope, soils, access to markets, etc.).
-For grazing, if the level of grazing activity has been equal to, or less than, .5 Animal Unit Months (AUMs) per acre, the grazing activity is not commercially viable. - Wethods to determine leakage emissions.
+For grazing, if the level of grazing activity has been equal to, or less than, .5 Animal Unit Months (AUMs) per acre, the grazing activity is not commercially viable. - Methods to determine leakage emissions.
 The approach to potential leakage deductions may involve significant uncertainty, because it is uncertain how well the percentage deductions would be reasonable estimates for individual project circumstances.
 In addition, the assessment of some of the decision tree questions could involve considerable uncertainty.
 For example, the "commercial viability" of continuing an activity may depend on assumptions of future commodity prices.
-There may also be information asymmetries between project proponents and auditors in verifying the information.
+There may also be information asymmetries between project proponents and auditors in verifying the information. - UE3 Exclusion of "negative" leakage.
+The methodology conservatively excludes any accounting for displaced harvesting on other forest lands that might occur as a market response to wood product production from a commercial afforestation project.
+Any increase in carbon stocks on other forest land due to the project would be difficult (or impossible) to monitor.
+However, not accounting for this displacement effect could lead to some underestimation of total net removals due to the project.